phtj/patrick-janssen/presentations.md

 - Janssen, P., (2008).
 Research Presentation, "Development of Platform to Support Evolutionary Developmental Design", Department of Architecture, University of Melbourne, April 23, 2008.
 - Janssen, P., (2007).
 Invited Lecture, "Evo-Devo Design", Workshop on Computational Intelligence for Design Applications, TU Delft, The Netherlands, November 20, 2007.

+## Exhibitions

+- 2015: Curator of three exhibitions:
+  - “Rethinking Our City for Singapore’s Next 50 Years” at The Urban Redevelopment Authority Centre, 23 July - 13 August, 2015.
+  - “Rethinking Urban Practices for Jurong Vision 2050” at the National Library Building, 4-30 August, 2015.
+  - “Rethinking Urban Practices for Jurong Vision 2050” at The URA Centre, 31 August - 19 September, 2015.